kubermatic/docs/content/kubeone/main/tutorials/creating-clusters/_index.en.md

 {{% tab name="GCP" %}}

-The Terraform config for GCP requires that the `project` variable is set to the name of the GCP Project that will be used for deploying a cluster.
+The Terraform config for GCP requires that the `project` variable is set to the _ID_ of the GCP Project that will be used for deploying a cluster.

 #